MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

     .StartApp();
 ```

 To use a relative path, the path must be relative to the Xamarin.UITest assembly.
-This snippet is and example of how to use a relative path to locate the app bundle:
+This snippet is an example of how to use a relative path to locate the app bundle:

 ```csharp
 IApp app = ConfigureApp